West23rdstreet

 Bringing and showcasing important Arthouse directors and other related artists to the community for cultural enrichment and education to help us all gain a deeper understanding of their art.

-Films in this series: Hairspray (1988), Hedwig and the Angry Itch (TBA)
+Films in this series: Hairspray (1988), Hedwig and the Angry Itch (2001)

 Blog